vjeantet/goDashing/README.md

 * every 20s, goDash will switch to each dashboard it founds in this folder.
 * you can group your dashboard in a folder.
-	* example : ```dashboards/mygroup/dashboard1.gerb  will be available to http://127.0.0.1:8080/mygroup/dashboard1.
+	* example : ```dashboards/subfolder/dashboard1.gerb```  will be available to http://127.0.0.1:8080/subfolder/dashboard1.
 	* doDash will auto switch dashboards it founds in the sub folder.

 ## Customize layout
 * modify ```dashboards/layout.gerb```
-	* if you add a layout.gerb in a dashboards/subfolder it will be used by goDash when display a subfolder's dashboard.
+	* if you add a layout.gerb in a dashboards/subfolder it will be used by goDash when displaying a subfolder's dashboard.

 # Feed data to your dashbord with jobs